 Some of the most common signs of a respiratory irritation or infection include coughing, wheezing, hacking, or a runny or stuffy nose.

-If you cat has a runny nose, the only thing you might notice is extra licking of the nose, which will likely become raw and scabbed.
-If you cat has a stuffy nose they may make an audible sound when they breath.
+If your cat has a runny nose, the only thing you might notice is extra licking of the nose, which will likely become raw and scabbed.
+If you cat has a stuffy nose, they may make an audible sound when they breath.